 Do you need one more side dish that goes well with Asian food?
-Bean Sprout Salad is a great side dish or salad recipe that’s very easy, inexpensive, and healthy!
+Bean sprout salad is a great side dish or salad recipe that’s very easy, economical, and healthy!
 I like serving bean sprout salad with BBQ, Japanese meal, or any Asian style meal.
-It’s great bento filler too, if you need just one more dish!
+It’s great bento filler too if you need just one more dish!

 Bean Sprout Salad – Namul ナムル

-Namul (나물) simply refers to a Korean seasoned vegetable dish.
+Namul (나물) refers to Korean seasoned vegetable dish.
 In Japan, we enjoy many Korean or Korean-inspired dishes.

-Today’s recipe Bean Sprout Salad is pretty common dish housewives in Japan make.
-We call this dish Moyashi no Mamuru もやしのナムル (bean sprout namul), which original Korean dish is sukju-namul.
+The bean sprout salad is a pretty common dish housewives in Japan make.
+We call this dish Moyashi no Namuru もやしのナムル (bean sprout namul), the original Korean dish for this dish is sukju-namul.